gchq/sleeper/docs/deployment/docker-images.md

 ## Building and pushing

-We'll look at some examples of how to build and push these images.
+See the [deployment guide](../deployment-guide.md) and [deployment with the CDK](./deploy-with-cdk.md) for information on available scripts and code to automate building of these images.
+This is done automatically in any of the deployment scripts.
+We'll look at some examples of how to match the behaviour of those scripts.

 We'll start by creating some environment variables for convenience:

 ```bash
 INSTANCE_ID=<insert-a-unique-id-for-the-sleeper-instance-here>